 In a way, the ceremony marked a change for both of her sons: that year at Sandy Hook marked the last time when Adam’s older brother would be attending classes at the same school as him, at the same time.
 From then on, each of the Lanza boys would be on their own.

 36 Yogananda — Sandy Hook, Connecticut

 Nancy had always enjoyed designing gardens.
-The soil back on Depot Road had been perfect, tilled for generations; the more she dug under the lawn of 36 Yogananda, the more rocks she found, and the more she missed home.
-Still, she was determined: her goal for the summer of 1999 was to plant the perfect garden.
+But the more she dug under the lawn of 36 Yogananda, the more rocks she found, and the more she missed home; the soil back on Depot Road had been perfect, tilled for generations.
+Here, she was starting from scratch.
+But she was determined: her goal for the summer of 1999 was to plant the perfect garden.

 Nancy called in a team of landscapers, with a bulldozer and bucket loader.
 Adam and Ryan watched in rapt attention as the team used the heavy equipment to excavate 36 Yogananda’s rocky soil.
 Standing next to her, the boys told their mom that it looked like a fun job.